 Playing with Johnny Winter:

 Johnny heard me when I was playing with Roy Buchanan.
 He was friendly and reserved when we met, but musically, we clicked quickly.
 He was really intrigued with the 8-string.
 Johnny once told me that he considered himself more of an entertainer than a musician.
 One could take a comment like that to be self-effacing from such a guitar giant, but it helped me to find my niche in his band right away.
 He wanted an accompanist, not a competitor.
-I played a bunch of different basses and did some featured vocals, and was very pleased that Johnny trusted me to play the right stuff for his music."
-Jeff recorded two Grammy-nominated CDs with Johnny, Let Me In, and "Hey, Where's Your Brother?"
+I played a bunch of different basses and did some featured vocals, and was very pleased that Johnny trusted me to play the right stuff for his music.
+I recorded two Grammy-nominated CDs with Johnny, Let Me In, and "Hey, Where's Your Brother?"
 I was also extensively interviewed and included in the book "Raisin' Cain, The Wild And Raucous Story Of Johnny Winter".

 Working with a legend is always a great experience.
 He was a man who certainly lived the blues.
-Although I only got to record with him once, (the whole session took 45 minutes!) it's something I'll always be proud of - and the CD (Mr. Lucky) was Grammy-nominated!
+Although I only got to record with him once, (the whole session took 45 minutes from start to finish) it's something I'll always be proud of - and the CD (Mr. Lucky) was Grammy-nominated!

 Playing with Chuck Berry:

-At the time we started to work together, Roy wasn't carrying a band.
+At the time Roy and I started to work together, he wasn't carrying a band.
 I got the call to do a date with him opening for Robin Trower at the Capitol Theatre in Passaic, N.J.
 That began my two-year association with Roy, a guitarist's guitar player.
 Roy was always happy to play anytime and anywhere.
 I was too, because Roy's music really gave me an opportunity to stretch out.
 It was balls-to-the-wall blues, but with lots of surprises.

 Working on Broadway:

 I loved the feeling I got when my parents took me to musicals.
 My mom took me to see "The Music Man", and my dad took me to see "Annie Get Your Gun", starring Ginger Rogers.
-I always wanted to replicate that indescribable feeling, and pursued playing in Broadway orchestras, on stage and in the pit.
-I've worked in close proximity to legendary composers, such as Andrew Lloyd Webber, Jim Steinman, and Roger Miller.
+I always wanted to replicate that indescribable feeling, and pursued playing in Broadway orchestras, both on stage and in the pit.
+I've worked in close proximity to legendary composers and conductors, such as Andrew Lloyd Webber, Jim Steinman, Roger Miller, Galt McDermott, and James Radio.
 Musical input was encouraged in some of these situations, and I was exhilarated when ideas I suggested ended up as part of the score.